Edinburgh-Genome-Foundry/DnaChisel/docs/index.rst

-For a more complete and meaningful example, see also this other script, in which a plasmid is codon-optimized and tweaked so as to verify constraints imposed by a DNA synthesis company.
+For a more complete and meaningful example, see also :ref:`this other script <plasmid-optimization>`, in which a plasmid is codon-optimized and tweaked so as to verify constraints imposed by a DNA synthesis company.

 DNAChisel implements advanced constraints such as the preservation of coding